legendary-mich/moonpipe/README.md

 // is NOT loading anymore
 ```
 ## History
 The most recently pumped value is kept in the history buffer.
 It can be pumped again with the `rePumpLast` method.
 The method is useful when you, for example, manually [update the cache](#cache-invalidation) and want to push the new value through afterwards.
+It does nothing when the history buffer is empty.
 ```javascript
 const mp = new MoonPipe()
   .queueTap(val => console.log('// out: ', val))